 There are resident crocs in the lakes of the Sea Temple and Sheraton golf courses.
 Golfers see them often.
 A dog was taken by a crocodile on the Sea Temple course a few weeks ago.

 You can, very occasionally see them swimming parallel with the beach or up Dickson’s inlet.
 They don’t hang around down there for long, they’d much rather be tucked away further inland where the inlet is quieter.
 I have seen them from The Sugar Wharf, from Four Mile Beach and from the petrol station that backs onto the inlet.

 I’ve also seen people swimming in the Inlet.
 Locals and tourists.
 Just don’t, ever!

 If you have a car, drive over the Mowbray river bridge , if you are heading south, towards Cairns, you will often see crocs up on the mud banks on the right at low tide.
 Don’t slow down, there have been accidents when crocs have taken drivers by surprise, pull off the road a little south of the bridge and get a better view from the old wooden jetty that you saw on the left of the bridge.
 I have seen 3 here at once.
+UPDATE, the wooden jetty has now been removed so I don’t know if you’re still able to see them from that layby.
+July 2019 we saw 2, possibly 3 there and one was huge.
+Just do not slow down or stop on the bridge.
 Winter is usually the better time.
 Heading north to Daintree Rainforest and you will possibly see more in the worlds oldest rainforest and we’ve seen them from the car ferry there.